How to SalesForce

 Step 1: Get API Key

-Sign up at OpenWeatherMap and get your API key.
+Please sign up at OpenWeatherMap to obtain your API key.

 Step 2: Write Apex Code to Make HTTP Callout